REdI Conference

-The Regulatory Education for Industry (REdI) Program was established in 2012 as a FDA-led forum that brings together the regulatory educators from FDA's Center for Drug Evaluation and Research (CDER) and Center for Devices and Radiological Health (CDRH).
-Program is free.
+The Regulatory Education for Industry (REdI) Program is a free FDA-led conference that brings together the regulatory educators from the FDA's medical product centers: Center for Drug Evaluation and Research (CDER), Center for Devices and Radiological Health (CDRH), and Center for Biologics Evaluation and Research (CBER).
+There is no cost to register or attend the conference.

 Goal: